 i) Theatrical insurgents

 We are passionate about theatre.
 We are also insurgents.
 These two things are often in conflict, because theatre is so often seen as, and so often becomes, the stalking ground of the elite.
-It had become so in late twentieth-century Britain, where it was regarded as impossible to stage theatre of an “acceptable” standard without patronage.
+It had become so in late twentieth-century Britain, where it was regarded as impossible to stage theatre of an “acceptable” standard without public or private patronage.
 It was in that context that OVO was founded.

 ii) Purpose and power